jzarzycki/WordpressTerraformAnsible/README.md

 # Usage
 ## Create the infrastructure
-To create the resources specify the required variables inside **terraform/terraform.tfvars** (example file provided at **terraform/terraform.tfvars.example**) and run:
+Before trying to create the resources specify the required variables inside **terraform/terraform.tfvars** (example file provided at **terraform/terraform.tfvars.example**) and login to terraform cloud (remember to update values in **terraform/providers.tf**).<br>
+When you completed setting up you can finally run:
 ```bash
 cd terraform
 terraform init